jeevan243/jeevan243/README.md

 </div>

-### <div align="left" font-size="5px">About me: <br> Full-Stack Web Developer who is enthusiastic and self-motivated.
+### <div align="left" font-size="5px">About me:👨🏽‍💻 <br> Full-Stack Web Developer who is enthusiastic and self-motivated.
 MERN stack specialist with a strong desire to learn and work with new technology.
 I'm looking forward to working with new technologies and solving problems as part of a team.
 I enjoy working on a variety of challenging projects.</div>

 - 🔭 I’m currently learning React